RobinVdBroeck/xmonad-log/README.md

 ### Building from source

-This package has been tested with Go 1.7 and above.
+This package has been tested with Go 1.18 and above.

 To build from source:
  1. Clone this repository into `$GOPATH/src/github.com/xintron/xmonad-log`.
- 2. Build it within the directory with `go build`.
+ 2. Build it within the directory with `make build`.

-This should leave a `xmonad-log` binary in the directory.
-Move this to an appropriate directory in your `$PATH`.
+If you want to make this globally available, you can run `sudo make install`.
+This wil copy the executable into /usr/local/bin.

 ## Configure xmonad